 This happens because your subconscious mind thinks that maybe by increasing the intensity of these bad feelings you might be forced to notice these warning signals and take appropriate actions.

-A lot of people feel bad without knowing why and these bad feelings usually keep increasing because they do not understand their emotional needs and they do totally irrelevant actions instead of doing the actions that may put them on the path of fulfilling their emotional needs.
+Many people feel bad without knowing why, and these bad feelings usually keep increasing because they do not understand their emotional needs and they do totally irrelevant actions instead of doing the actions that may put them on the path of fulfilling their emotional needs.